longviewsystems/lvs-hackathon-2022/README.md

 [Setting up your Linux (CentOS) workstation](https://developer.cisco.com/learning/tracks/containers/containers-dev-env-setup/containers-dev-centos/step/1)

-## Getting help

-Having issues getting your environment set up?
-Reach out to the Long View and Cisco team supporting!

 # Microsoft Resources
 ## Free Azure Account
 Microsoft provides a $200 (USD) credit that can be used for virtually any Azure Service.
 The credit is good for 30-days.
 After you set it up, you’ll want to monitor the free accountant using Azure Cost Management to make sure the credit does not run out.